pulumi/docs/README.md

 ulimit -n 50000
 ```

 Once you do this, `make serve` should work for you.
+La la la.